OpenMobileAlliance/githubpages-doc-guidelines/content/en/howtoExample.md

 modules:
 --- # end front-matter
 ```
-In this step we will extend the content inside of the `front-matter` by adding the following `modules`, in this order and indented to the right of the property `modules`:
+In this step we will extend the content inside of the `front-matter` by adding the `modules` listed below.
+The `modules` are indented to the right of the property `modules`:

-> Note: in this example containers are stuck one on top of each other and they contain a single `module`.
+> Note: in this example the containers are stuck one on top of each other and  contain a single `module`.
 In other cases, a container may contain one or more `modules`.

 Insert a `text` module: